xaenou/origami-media/README.md

 - `!lexica [query]`: Download an image by querying Lexica.
 (Aliases: lex)
 - `!waifu`: Roll for a random Waifu.
 (Aliases: girl, g)

-Note: If passive url detection is enabled it applies the get command to whitelisted urls, and the get command will no longer appear in !help.
+**Note**: If passive URL detection is enabled, incoming messages are parsed for URLs and the `get` command is applied to them.

 ## Dependencies